paulocv/Rtrend-fluH/docs/usage_guide.md

 ### Step 3.2: Check the forecast plots

 If the past step succeeded, open the project in a finder/explorer window and look for the file `ct_states_reconstructed.pdf` inside the `tmp_figs/` directory.
-You should see, for each state, the forecast (quantiles and median) overlapping with the latest truth data from CDC, such as in the following figure:
+You should see, for each state, the forecast (quantiles and median) overlapping with the latest truth data from CDC, as below:

 ![past forecast example](figs/past_forecast_example.png)

+> You can repeat steps 3.1 and 3.2 with the weeks that you want to check.

-## Stage 4: run and tune the forecast
+## Stage 4: run and tune the current forecast

- the forecast can be executed.
-The steps of this stage will possibly be performed multiple times, depending on the feedback about the produced forecast.
+ The steps of this stage will possibly be performed multiple times, depending on the quality and feedback of the produced forecast.

 ### Step 4.1: Run the forecast code

-In the same terminal with the `rtrend_forecast` environment active, type:
+In the same terminal with the `rtrend_forecast` environment active, type and run:

 ````
 python run_forecast_states.py
 ````

 A series of messages will be printed on the screen, possibly with some warnings.
-If the code ends with a "Plots done!" message or similar, the forecast probably completed without errors.
-Otherwise, an error traceback message should indicate at which point there was an error.
+If the code ends with a "Plots done!" message or similar, the forecast completed without errors, and you can proceed to the next step.
+Otherwise, an error traceback message should indicate at which point there was an error, and you can inspect the code and project files.

 ### Step 4.2: Visually inspect the forecasts

+If step 4.1 was successful, the code will have produced the following plot files, all within the `tmp_figs/` folder inside the repository:

+* `ct_states.pdf` Shows the forecast quantiles and median following the data from the last week.
+This is the main plot to check.
+* `rt_states.pdf` Shows the past reproduction number R(t) estimated by MCMC, as well as the future R(t) projected by the forecast algorithm.
+Check this file if unreasonable projections are found in ct_states.pdf.
+* `interp_states.pdf`, `smooth_states.pdf` or `preproc_states.pdf` Contains the preprocessed input data, combined with the raw truth data for comparison.
+Allows us to inspect the preprocessing for issues (although we rarely check this file).

+Scroll through the `ct_states.pdf` file and evaluate the quality of the forecast.
+If it looks reasonable for all states, you can proceed to **Stage 5**.
+Otherwise, check the next step to tune the forecast and improve its quality.

-### Step 4.3: Tweak parameters (if needed)
+### Step 4.3: Tune parameters (if needed)

+> Often, especially during the test phase of our method, we may want to tweak the forecast parameters to produce better results for the current data.
+This shall become less necessary as we understand the data and set criteria to procedurally choose the parameters.

+Go to the project main directory and open the file `run_forecast_states.py`, preferably in an IDE or code editor (like Visual Studio Code or PyCharm) for code highlighting.
+Most of the basic tuning can be done by changing the parameters at the header of the `main()` function.
+Please check the [Parameter Guide](parameter_guide.md) to find the most relevant parameters and their effect into the forecast method.

+Edit the parameters, save the file and return to step 4.1 to rerun the forecast.

 ## Stage 5: check and submit

+[TODO]

+[Until I write this documentation, here is where you should submit the forecast.
+The submission occurs when you do a Pull Request to the main repository.]:

+* Flu forecast repository (CEPH fork): [https://github.com/paulocv/Flusight-forecast-data](https://github.com/paulocv/Flusight-forecast-data)

+* COVID-19 forecast repository (CEPH fork): [https://github.com/paulocv/covid19-forecast-hub](https://github.com/paulocv/covid19-forecast-hub)